I hate social media, yet it brought me everything

-That door was the start of the thing I still do today: helping you become the most trusted name in your field.
+That was the start of the thing I still do today.

 For most of my life I thought I wasn’t smart enough.
 Not stupid, but not the kind of person who builds things or gets a say.